 Confidentiality

 It is essential that victims can flee violence and access domestic violence services without being vulnerable to tracking by an abusive partner.
+Domestic violence service providers have strict confidentiality rules set in place for good reason.
 The information that victim service providers can share with outside parties must be carefully scrutinized and limited.
 Also, government databases and other public records must be carefully regulated to ensure the safety of victims who may be tracked by these means.

 Legislative Action